j-thach000/ppp-stroustrup/NOTES.md

 4. "-Wextra",
 5. "-Wsign-conversion",
 6. "-Werror"

+// Style (PPP)
+1. snake case
+2. capital letters for types
+3. all capitals for macros

 // Misc
 1. If stuck in a loop of user input, Ctrl+Z creates an end-of-input character which ends the program